Nolence/treeify/README.md

 # treeify

 This is a port of the Javascript library [treeify](https://github.com/notatestuser/treeify).
-Treeify converts maps nice, visible depth-indented trees for console printing.
+Treeify converts maps into nice, visible depth-indented trees for console printing.
 The structure generated is similar to what you get by running the tree command on Unixy platforms.

 ```
 {